FelixRiddle/good-roots-pug-view/docs/Security.md

 # Security things TODO

+## Important

+- [ ] Fix CSP Policies to be more strict
+    - [ ] Eval should be banned from CSP, but it conflicts with leaflet
+- [ ] All POST endpoints input are sanitized
+- [x] Property images are protected

+Only public property images can be seen

+They can still see an image if they know the name but it's too insignificant to fix.

+## Miscellaneous

 - [ ] Is admin on user model
 - [ ] Roles(it's cool, but too complex)
 - [ ] Very high rate limit, something like 20000 requests per user